efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

-an else as shown in the fourth or with a simpler case that matches just one **_** the difference between the first 3 and the last 2 is that the last two would even match something that is not a two item tuple, but since here we are in control of the expression we are matching against it won't make a differece.
+an else as shown in the fourth or with a simpler case that matches just one **_** the difference between the first 3 and the last 2 is that the last two would even match something that is not a two item tuple, but since here we are in control of the expression we are matching against it won't make a difference.

 You may already have noticed that if you write more than one item separated by coma in the match condition or in case clauses they are treated as tuples,